dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 So our LSTM's input and hidden state dimensions will be of the same sizes as the vectors of embedded words.
 For the present purpose, we will use the
-[French pre trained](https://fasttext.cc/docs/en/crawl-vectors.html) fastText embeddings of dimension `300`.
+[French pre-trained](https://fasttext.cc/docs/en/crawl-vectors.html) fastText embeddings of dimension `300`.

 ### The Pytorch Model